HenokKeraga/notes/Angular-note.md

 #### @HostListener

+* @HostListener  -> decorator in Angular is used to listen for events on the host element of the directive.
 *  Needs to be imported from @angular/core
 * This let's you listen to events from the Element
 * Convenient way of listening to events, can be used with custom events
 ```